Hendrik Wüst: Member of the State Parliament, 2005–present

 Wüst was first elected to the State Parliament of North Rhine-Westphalia in the 2005 elections.
 In addition to his parliamentary work, he was employed by public affairs agency Eutop from 2000 until 2005.
 From 2006, Wüst served as the secretary general of the CDU in the state, under Rüttgers’ leadership.
 In 2010, he resigned from the post of secretary general.
 He took this step after it became known that the party had given preferential access to Rüttgers, then Minister-President of North Rhine-Westphalia, in return for payments.
 From 2010 until 2017, Wüst then worked for the North Rhine-Westphalia state chapter of the German Newspaper Publishers Association (BDZV) and for a private broadcaster.

 From 2013, Wüst served as state chairman of the Mittelstands- und Wirtschaftsunion, a business lobby within the CDU.
 Following the 2017 state elections in North Rhine-Westphalia, Wüst was part of the CDU team in the negotiations with Christian Lindner’s FDP on a coalition agreement.
 He led his party's delegation in the working group on economic affairs and energy policy; his co-chair of the FDP was Andreas Pinkwart.
 In 2017, Wüst was appointed State Minister for Transport in the cabinet of Armin Laschet.

 Minister President of North Rhine-Westphalia, 2021–present

 On 5 October 2021, it was reported that Wüst would receive the endorsement of Laschet to succeed him as Minister President of North Rhine-Westphalia and state chairman of the CDU.
 On 23 October, he was elected to the state chairmanship of his party.

 On 27 October 2021, Wüst was elected Minister President of North Rhine-Westphalia by the state parliament.
 As one of the state's representatives at the Bundesrat since 2021, Wüst serves on the Committee on Foreign Affairs and the Defense.
 During his first year as Minister-President, he also served as Commissioner of the Federal Republic of Germany for Cultural Affairs under the Treaty on Franco-German Cooperation.

-Wüst was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.
+Wüst was nominated by his party as delegate to the Federal Convention for the purpose of electing the president of Germany in 2022.

 In May 2022, the CDU received the highest vote share in the 2022 North Rhine-Westphalia state election, making Wüst the frontrunner to continue as the state's Minister-President.
+For the campaign, he had hired Angela Merkel’s former advisors Eva Christiansen and Klaus Schüler.
+By 2023, the German press increasingly viewed Wüst as a potential CDU candidate for chancellor in elections scheduled for late 2025.
+In September 2024, Wüst decided not to run and announced his support for Friedrich Merz as Union's candidate for Chancellor of Germany for the 2025 federal election.

+In his capacity as Minister-President, Wüst has made several foreign trips, including for meetings with Prime Minister Mark Rutte of the Netherlands (2022) and the Emir of Qatar Tamim bin Hamad Al Thani (2025).